 The contractor can choose to construct the reinforced soil structures either by: (1) using geosynthetic materials approved for the intended application in the APL meeting or exceeding the strength required in the plans and placed at or less than the spacing(s) shown on the Plans, or (2) submitting an alternate design which optimizes the use of a specific material and revises the material spacing within the limits contained in the design methodology in Section 31.4.
 Backfill specific soil properties are seldom available at the design phase of a project.
-Therefore, the contractor must identify and determine the properties of the fill material in accordance with FM 1 T-236 prior to submitting an alternate design.
-Using backfill specific material properties allows for optimization of the design resulting in a corresponding cost benefit to the Department.
+Therefore, the contractor must identify and determine the properties of the fill material in accordance with FM 1 T-236 prior to submitting an alternate design resulting in a corresponding cost benefit to the Department.
 All designs must meet the design methodology requirements contained in Section 31.4.